Whiplash Injury after an Accident

 Your whiplash treatment plan will be based on the severity of your injury.

-The doctors at ChiroCare can determine the extent of your injuries and determine what treatment options will work best.
+The doctors at ChiroCare of Florida can determine the extent of your injuries and determine what treatment options will work best.

 If you have suffered a whiplash injury, contact us today.
 You may be eligible to receive up to $10,000 in medical benefits, which can help you get the whiplash treatment you need.